Therapists in 52242

 Serves Area

-I am a licensed Clinical Psychologist & Health Service Provider, educator, & award winning mental-health researcher.
+I am a licensed Clinical Psychologist & Health Service Provider and an award winning mental-health researcher.
 My primary specialty is in psychological evaluation, severe mental illness, and understanding and preventing suicide.
 I only use empirically supported treatments to provide you with the best opportunity for recovery.
 My therapeutic style is active, collaborative, directive, and goal oriented.
-I also have experience providing treatment for other mental health professionals.
+I also regularly provide treatment for other mental health professionals.

-I am a licensed Clinical Psychologist & Health Service Provider, educator, & award winning mental-health researcher.
+I am a licensed Clinical Psychologist & Health Service Provider and an award winning mental-health researcher.
 My primary specialty is in psychological evaluation, severe mental illness, and understanding and preventing suicide.
 I only use empirically supported treatments to provide you with the best opportunity for recovery.
 My therapeutic style is active, collaborative, directive, and goal oriented.
-I also have experience providing treatment for other mental health professionals.
+I also regularly provide treatment for other mental health professionals.

 (319) 220-6726 View (319) 220-6726